Ron Yary: Professional career

 Yary was the first overall pick of the 1968 NFL draft by the Minnesota Vikings, who had traded Fran Tarkenton to the New York Giants for that selection, becoming the first offensive lineman ever to be selected first overall.
 He played from 1968 to 1981 with the Minnesota Vikings, and 1982 with the Los Angeles Rams.
 During Yary's tenure with the Vikings, the team won 11 division titles.
 During that period, Minnesota won the 1969 NFL championship and NFC titles in 1973, 1974 and 1976, and played in Super Bowls IV, VIII, IX and XI where Yary was one of 11 Players to have played in all four games for the Vikings.
-Yary was named All-Pro 6 consecutive seasons (1971–76) and 2nd Team All-Pro in 1970 and 1977 and was an All-NFC choice from 1970 through 1977.
+Yary was named a first-team All-Pro for six consecutive seasons (1971–76) and second-team All-Pro in 1970 and 1977 and was an All-NFC choice from 1970 through 1977.
 He played in seven consecutive Pro Bowls, and was a major force in a Minnesota team that was highly successful throughout the 1970s.
 In addition to his All-pro honors, Yary was voted the NFC Offensive Lineman of the Year three times (1973–75) by the NFLPA and was named the NFL Outstanding Blocker of the Year by the 1,000 yard Club for 1975.

 Yary won the starting right tackle job (military duty forced him to miss first three games) on the Vikings offensive line in his second season and remained as a fixture at that spot throughout his Minnesota tenure.
 He was voted to the 1970s All-Decade First Team after the 1979 season.

 Yary was also durable and played in spite of injuries.
-He missed only two games due to injuries—both coming in 1980 with a broken ankle—in 14 years in Minnesota.
-Later that same year, he continued to play in spite of a broken foot.
+He missed only two games due to injury—both coming in 1980 when he sat out the first two games while recovering from a broken ankle—in 14 years in Minnesota.
+Later that same season, he continued to play in spite of a broken foot.
 He was inducted to the Vikings Ring of Honor in 2000.
 He became a member of the Pro Football Hall of Fame in 2001.
 He was the last offensive lineman to ever be drafted first overall until Orlando Pace was selected by Rams in 1997.

 Personal life

 Yary is married to his wife Jamie and has two sons, Jack (born 2001) and Grant (born 2005) and a daughter, Kinley (born c.
 2010).
 Yary resides in Murrieta, California, and once co-owned a sports photography business with his brother Wayne, who bought Ron out in 2001.
 His son Jack was a tight end for Murrieta Valley High School, and was committed to play at University of Washington before dropping out of the program.
+In 1970, Yary married Leslie Katherine Pardue in Hennepin County, Minnesota.